 Stephen Senecal - really solid in the mountains 2 season

 Steve Omischl - Only a couple of seasons but a huge impact

 Chris Bouchard - 2 great seasons thanks Chris

-Andrew Wrench - 2 seasons - coming back for a second season
+Andrew Wrench - 2 seasons -

 There are also many other people that have helped along the way like Roddy McGowan, Ken Bibby, Peter Bilous, Mo Rasiah, Jake Frykberg, John Peachell, Laura Adams, Geoff Holman, John Holman, Adam Benson, Todd Avison, Bob Legassa, Andrew Smith I apologize to all those that I have missed - But thanks to the whole team for making this happen

 Year 1.
 We started with 1 main mountain - Mt Neptune - and about 70 runs.
 Great 1st year.
 We learned a lot and had some great skiing.
 We had Roddy, Justin, and Kieren as the main guides.
 Richard did most of the driving.
 We recieved about 1.3 meters of snow on the 5th of November.
 The first day of operations with guests was December 26th and by the end of the winter we had about 3m on the ground.
 Our plan was to run just one cat - but the "Ski Vermont" guys said that they would only come if we had 2 cats - so we built a 2nd cabin for our 2nd snowcat.
 Kauri and I finished cutting the infamous Spruce Forest road just as the big dump came in early November.
 After chainsawing all day it has snowed about 40cm of fresh powder and on the ATV on the way home we were getting faceshots the whole way - we thought that we were going to get stuck out in the storm....